pauljeter/pauljeter-astro/src/content/blog/css3-attribute-selectors.md

 }
 ```

-This example matches a elements that have an href attribute value which starts with the characters “http:”.
+This example matches a elements that have an href attribute value which starts with the characters "http:".

 Using the $= operator, an attribute selector can match elements that have an attribute which contains a value ending with the specified value: